 What About the Leaders?

 Honorary titles were not even given to the leaders among the early ekklesia.
-And as such, they did not allow themselves to be addressed in a manner that would elevate themselves among their brothers and sisters in Christ.
-There were no spiritual celebrities parading around with their special fan club ogling over their every move.
+They did not allow themselves to be addressed in a manner that would elevate themselves among their brethren.
+There were no spiritual celebrities parading around with their special fan clubs ogling over their every move.
 All the leaders in the New Testament were ordinary people working together proclaiming the work of Christ.
 Everyone had equal approachability and access to one another.
-There were no VIP lounges with sacred men of the cloth inside.
+There were no VIP lounges with sacred men of the cloth within them.